Protovibe-Studio/protovibe-studio.github.io/plugins/protovibe/PROTOVIBE_AGENTS.md

   <TextBlock typography="all-caps">Section Title</TextBlock>
   ```

+## Rule: no manual text styles for text components
+Components already have font sizes baked in their props.
+Do not manually add font size or weight unless user clearly asks.
+By default never use text-paragraph component and add font-size override.

 ### Rule: Avoid Rarely-Used Inline HTML Tags

 Don't reach for tags like `<code>`, `<kbd>`, `<samp>`, `<var>`, `<mark>`, `<abbr>`, `<cite>`, `<q>`, `<sub>`, `<sup>`, `<small>`.
 Use a plain `<span>` with Tailwind classes instead — it gives the visual builder a single, predictable styling target and keeps inline text editable without surprising semantic markup.